 Blind Spot Accidents

 A significant number of truck accidents are caused by inadequate maintenance and mechanical failures involving the trailer or cab.
-Brakes out of adjustment are a common cause of semi truck crashes.
+Brakes out of adjustment are a common cause of semi-truck crashes.
 Trucking companies are supposed to perform routine maintenance and make needed repairs to keep trucks in safe operating conditions.
-Truck drivers are required to complete reports that identify any defects in the truck’s parts and safety equipment including the brakes, steering mechanism, reflectors, lighting devices, tires coupling devices, tie down bolsters, locking pins, king pin upper coupling device, and rear vision mirrors.
+Truck drivers are required to complete reports that identify any defects in the truck’s parts and safety equipment including the brakes, steering mechanism, reflectors, lighting devices, tire coupling devices, tie-down bolsters, locking pins, kingpin upper coupling device, and rear vision mirrors.

 Ride Under Accidents

 Because large trucks are taller and have greater ground clearance, a car may slide under the side or rear of a large truck, crushing the passenger compartment.
 Many large trucks are now equipped with underride guards on the back of the trailer to prevent underride accidents.
 But truck underride guards often fail in crashes, according to the Insurance Institute for Highway Safety.
 Ride-under collisions can cause serious or fatal injuries to the occupants of automobiles and other smaller vehicles.

 Icy roads or improper braking may cause a truck to jackknife.
 If a truck driver locks the drive axle when trying to brake, it will cause a jackknife accident.
 The trailer swings out of control to a 90-degree angle with the cab, resembling the folding blades of a pocket knife.
 Jackknife accidents are more likely to cause multi-vehicle accidents.